By-Kvn/gitTest/README.md

 # gitTest
 This repo is a test to learn git
+// update , Hi Kevin !